magento/merchdocs/src/system/data-schedule-export.md

 The details of each export are not written to a log, but in case of failure you will receive an Export Failed email, which contains the error description.
 The result of the last export job appears in the Last Outcome column on the Scheduled Import/Export page.

-After each export, the export file is placed in the user-defined location, and a copy of the file is placed in the `var/log/import_export`directory on the server where Magento is deployed.
+After each export, the export file is placed in the user-defined location, and a copy of the file is placed in the `var/log/import_export`directory on the server where Commerce is deployed.
 The timestamp and the marker of the exported entity (products or customers) and type of the operation (in this case, export) are added to the export file name.

 ## Step 1: Complete the Export Settings